Supprelin LA (Histrelin) Subcutaneous Implant Procedure

 Reasons to contact your doctor

-Complications from this procedure are typically minimal.
+Complications from this procedure are uncommon.
 However, as with any incision, there is a small risk of infection.
-While minor pain or discomfort at the incision can be expected, significant pain or bleeding is not.
+While minor discomfort or bruising at the incision can be expected, significant pain or bleeding is not.

 Contact the Division of Pediatric General, Thoracic and Fetal Surgery at 215-590-2730 if your child develops: